dogweather/forkful/content/en/javascript/strings/deleting-characters-matching-a-pattern.md

   \ Programmers do this for formatting, removing unwanted characters, or for\u2026"
 lastmod: '2024-03-13T22:45:00.419298-06:00'
 model: gpt-4-1106-preview
-summary: "Removing characters based on a pattern makes strings clean and uniform.\
+summary: Removing characters based on a pattern makes strings clean and uniform.
-  \ Programmers do this for formatting, removing unwanted characters, or for\u2026"
 title: Deleting characters matching a pattern
 weight: 5
 ---